Agricultural Literacy Curriculum Matrix

 - Tie several strands of the spun and plied wool from step three together to make one long piece.

 - Use the spinning hook from the wool spinning kit as your shed stick.
+A shed stick is a tool used to create a temporary separation between the warp yarns.
 Feed the shed

 stick over and under the warp with every second string being raised.